John Thune: Senate Republican Leader

 On November 13, 2024, Thune won the Senate Republican Conference leadership election on the second ballot to become the next Senate majority leader.
 Thune was chosen to replace the retiring Mitch McConnell following the November 2024 U.S. elections, in which Republicans carried the Senate.
 The other candidates were Rick Scott and John Cornyn.
 The election occurred in a closed-door Republican caucus setting.
 Thune reportedly defeated Cornyn by a vote of 29-24.

-On January 7, 2025, Thune spoke at Jimmy Carter's funeral service alongside Vice President Kamala Harris and House speaker Mike Johnson.
+On January 7, 2025, Thune spoke at Jimmy Carter's memorial service at the United States Capitol alongside Vice President Kamala Harris and House Speaker Mike Johnson.

 Thune is the first Senate party leader to have first taken office as a senator in the 21st century.

 Political positions

 Politico has called Thune "unambiguously conservative but temperamentally moderate", a "collaborator instead of a combatant", and an institutionalist.

+5G and rural broadband

+Thune has been a leading advocate for 5G deployment and rural broadband expansion.
+He introduced the STREAMLINE Small Cell Deployment Act and the Telecommunications Skilled Workforce Act to address infrastructure and workforce challenges for next-generation wireless technology.
+As chairman of the Communications, Technology, Innovation, and the Internet Subcommittee from 2019 to 2021, he focused on ensuring rural communities' access to 5G technology and precision agriculture applications.

 Agriculture

-In March 2019, Thune was among 38 senators to sign a letter to Agriculture Secretary Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."
+In March 2019, Thune was among 38 senators to sign a letter to Secretary of Agriculture Sonny Perdue warning that dairy farmers "have continued to face market instability and are struggling to survive the fourth year of sustained low prices" and urging his department to "strongly encourage these farmers to consider the Dairy Margin Coverage program."